Hugh McManners

-Hugh McManners is an English musician and author, and a campaigner for medical research to help war veterans.
+Hugh McManners is an English musician, novelist and author; and a former campaigner for medical research to help war veterans.

 Music

-McManners writes contemporary rock and folk songs and is currently working with producer Jez Coad on an album to be released in 2021.
+McManners writes contemporary rock and folk songs and is currently working with producer Jez Coad on an album to be released at some point(!).
 He performs solo with acoustic guitar, and with his Linden Tree Band.
 He has previous experience with various bands including as singer and guitarist for The BashBand, Hugh was bass guitarist for the Leicester heavy rock band Medusa in the 1970s, and the Coventry-based reggae band Cabstars.

 Life

 He was born into an academic family in Oxford, the son of historian The Rev. Professor John McManners, and was brought up in Australia.
 He was educated at Sydney Church of England Grammar School, Shore, Oadby Beauchamp Upper School, Magdalen College School, Oxford, and the Royal Military Academy Sandhurst.
 He read Geography at St Edmund Hall, University of Oxford from 1975 to 1978.

 McManners was bass guitarist in the Leicester heavy rock band Medusa, before serving eighteen years in the British Army.
 The majority of his time serving with 3 Commando Brigade.
-He was commissioned into the Royal Artillery in 1973 and was promoted Lieutenant in 1974,Captain in 1979,. and Major in 1985.
+He was commissioned into the Royal Artillery in 1973 and was promoted Lieutenant in 1974,Captain in 1979, and Major in 1985.

 He spent five years with 148 (Meiktila) Commando Forward Observation Battery, as a commando, paratrooper, and an army diving supervisor; he ran the British Army's jungle warfare training school in Belize.

 During the Falklands War in 1982 he fought with his five-man naval gunfire forward observation team, with the Special Boat Service and worked with the SAS, Throughout the war, McManners team was formally assigned to the SBS, and he was awarded a Mention in Despatches.
 He wrote about this in his first book Falklands Commando.